duke8585/music-classifier/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Audio files in supported formats (MP3, WAV, FLAC, M4A)
+- Audio files in supported formats (AIFF, MP3, WAV, FLAC, M4A)
+- Safari browser (for AIFF playback in labeling tool)
 - (Optional) Rekordbox for DJ library integration

 ### Setup